Ice Nine Kills: 2022–present: A Work of Art and official film collaborations

 In September 2025, WWE wrestler Rhea Ripley, a long-time fan of the band, made a guest appearance with Ice Nine Kills during their set at Silver Scream Con 4 in Worcester, Massachusetts.
 She appeared on stage during the performance of "A Work of Art," participating in a staged sequence with Art the Clown.
 Also during Silver Scream Con 4, it was announced that Matthew Lillard was working with Ice Nine Kills via his liquor company "Find Familiar Spirits" on a new bourbon for their "Macabre Spirits" line called "Horrorwood Reserve'.
-It was released on October 9, alongside a new single titled "The Laugh Track", which also had Matthew Lillard's debut in the "INK cinematic universe".
+It was released on October 9, alongside a new single titled "The Laugh Track", based on the earlier, more dark and twisted portrayal of 'The Joker' character in the 'Batman' series.
+The acompanying music video was also Matthew Lillard's debut in the "INK cinematic universe".

+In October 2025, Ice Nine Kills embarked on their "A Work of Art Tour 2025", ending with a headline show at OVO Arena Wembley on December 12, 2025.
+During the encore, a video was played teasing an official collaboration between Ice Nine Kills and Scream 7, later revealed to be an original song for the film entitled "Twisting the Knife", which features guest vocals from Scream 7 star Mckenna Grace.

+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.
+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+On March 20, 2026, the band released a glam metal song titled "Hell or High Slaughter" under the name "Grave Diggler".
+The song is featured in the 2026 comedy horror film Ready or Not 2: Here I Come.

+In May 2026 Armellino announced that he lent his speaking and singing voice for the character of Deckard 'Dex' Voltaire in the video game Dead as Disco.

+In June 2026, Ice Nine Kills announced the headline "March In Silence Tour" across Europe, with a notable show at London's 'O2 Arena', their largest headline show in the UK to date.

+On June 15, 2026, Ice Nine Kills announced an official collaboration with the video game Dead by Daylight with their new single "Play Dead".
+A corresponding music video was released on June 26, 2026.

 Musical style

 The group originally played a style of ska punk influenced by alternative rock and pop-punk.
 Since 2010 the band's style has been primarily described as metalcore or melodic metalcore, but also as post-hardcore, heavy metal, symphonic metal, melodic hardcore, and horror punk.
 Ice Nine Kills has described itself as "theatricore".

 Some Ice Nine Kills' songs have also been categorized under a variety of genres outside their primary sound, including hard rock, post-metalcore, emo pop, psychobilly, pop-punk, hardcore punk, deathcore, death metal, symphonic death metal, technical death metal, industrial metal, and Neue Deutsche Härte.